 But it wasn’t until the 1950s that the production of coffee was moved from the British landowners to Kenyan farmers.
 This resulted in a huge increase in income for Kenyan small holdings farmers.

 Now, thanks to superb research and education, the Kenyan coffee industry is thriving with lots of high-quality plots.
-The combination of consistent grading systems and the auction sales method allows farmers who produce high-quality coffee to get a good price for their product.
+The combination of consistent grading systems and the auction sales method allows farmers who produce high-quality coffee to get a good price for their products.

 Papua New Guinea’s Coffee Growing Regions: Eastern Highlands, Western Highlands, Simbu Province